How to Sort Cells in Excel Using C#

 - Select range or column to be sorted

-These methods push any empty cells to either the top or bottom of the range.
-To remove these empty cells, you can use the Trim method after sorting.
-This will eliminate the empty cells, ensuring a clean and organized dataset.
+These methods push empty cells to either the top or bottom of the range.
+Remove empty cells using the Trim method after sorting to ensure a clean dataset.

 WorkBook workBook = WorkBook.Load("sample.xlsx");